phpbench/phpbench/docs/quick-start.rst

 .. code-block:: bash

-   $ vendor/bin/phpbench run tests/Benchmark/TimeConsumerBench.php --report=default
+   $ php vendor/bin/phpbench run tests/Benchmark/TimeConsumerBench.php --report=default

 And you should see some output similar to the following: